ppfeufer/allianceauth-afat/CONTRIBUTING.md

 The JavaScript code follows [ECMAScript 6 (or ES6 for short)][ecmascript 6] or newer
 rules.
 The use of arrow functions is preferred and `this` or `$(this)` should be prevented.
-Functions need to be declared before their use and the JavaScript code should follow `'use strict';`.
+Functions need to be declared before their use, and the JavaScript code should follow `'use strict';`.

 Indent size: 4 spaces

-A linter configuration is declared as `.eslintrc.json` in the app's root directory.
+A linter configuration is declared as `eslint.config.js` in the app's root directory.
 Do not change this file.

 To check that your JavaScript code adheres to the rules, run: